ShugLab/ShugLab/README.md

-### I'm just a Platform Engineer with a focus on DevSecMLOps & Software Engineering.
+### I'm just a Cloud Security Engineer with a focus on DevSecMLOps & Software Engineering.
 ### Committed to efficiency and innovation in every sector.  👋
 #